 - Perform all work in accordance with the specifications detailed in the research proposal or statement of work.

-- Perform all work in accordance with accepted research practices and principles.
-When new and emerging research practices are used, researchers must ensure that the underlying principles are methodologically sound.
+- Perform all work in accordance with generally accepted research practices and principles.
+When using new and emerging research practices, researchers must ensure that the underlying principles are methodologically sound.

 - Ensure that findings and interpretation are adequately supported by data and provide such supporting data to the client upon request.

-- Provide the technical information required to permit the client to verify that work meets contract specifications, while protecting PII (refer to Section 2: Primary Data Collection, Consent, #2 for more information).
+- Provide the technical information required to permit the client to verify that work meets contract specifications, while protecting personal information (refer to Section 2: Primary Data Collection, Consent, #2 for more information).

 RESPONSIBILITIES TO THE PUBLIC

 - Always obtain clear approval from clients to release findings publicly.